 1. Consult the doctor managing your diabetes before you travel

-An early visit to your doctor before you travel can help you get the medical advice, medication and travel memos you need for a more pleasant vacation.
+Discuss your holiday plans with your doctor.
 Let your doctor know if you are planning any special activities and whether it is safe to do so, and clarify any questions you may have on how to optimally manage your glucose levels during these activities.

-You have extra supplies of medications and consumables in case your insulin pen is broken or in case the insulin becomes unusable due to extreme temperatures
+Ensure Your blood glucose levels are under control and that you have extra supplies of medications and consumables in case your insulin pen is broken or in case the insulin becomes unusable due to extreme temperatures.

 You have diabetes, and

 You must hand-carry medications such as insulin and medical supplies such as syringes, insulin pens, glucometer, and other consumables to manage your diabetes